intermine/im-docs/docs/database/performance/configuration.rst

 are found in large queries can be slow.

 There is a timeout to prevent query parsing from taking too long, if the time is exceeded a query will run as normal without possible optimisation.
-The default can be overridden by setting `os.query.max-query-parse-time` to an integer value defining a number of milliseconds.
+The default can be overridden by setting ``os.query.max-query-parse-time`` in ``*mine.properties`` to an integer value defining a number of milliseconds.